MoyinLord/Super-Store-Analysis-based-on-USA/README.md

 start a new workbook on Tableau and connect to the data source!
 Requirements:
 1. Connect to the official Tableau Super Store datasets.
 2. Review the mock up dashboard on the next page.
-You will need to create the
+You will need to read from
-following:
+3.